JohnMarohn/UniDyn/README.rst

                            variable-phase rf irradiation.
 Use Evolver to calculate the magnetization analytically, then make a vector plot of the magnetization under various resonance offsets and rf phases.

+    UniDyn--Demo-03.nb    Demonstrates how to take the digital Fourier transform of one- dimensional and two-dimensional data.
+Examples illustrate
+                           the FT data-ordering problem, aliasing, apodization, and zero filling with one-dimensional data and the phase-twist lineshape observed when Fourier transforming two-dimensional data sets.

     UniDyn--Demo-Scratch.nb    Operator playground